michoye/StreptoHTA/README.md

 ---

 ## 📂 Project Structure
-📁 data/ # Contains probability data and input parameters 📁 docs/ # Contains the relevant literature for the case 📁 figs/ # Stores all generated plots
+StreptoHTA Group 4 Assignment.Rmd # Rmd file which leads through analysis and should be used as starting point 📁 data/ # Contains probability data and input parameters 📁 docs/ # Contains the relevant literature for the case 📁 figs/ # Stores all generated plots
+📁 figs/ # Stores the functions
 📁 report/ # Contains the final .html markdown report
 📁 tables/ # Stores formatted tables used in the analysis README.md # This file